pradeepkumarpolisetti-hue/Python-calculator-/README.md

-# Python-calculator-
+# Python Calculator

-A simple calculator built using Python that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-Created to practice programming fundamentals.
+This is a simple calculator built using Python.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## What I Learned
+- Taking user input
+- Using functions
+- Basic logic building in Python

+## How to Run
+1. Download the file
+2. Run using Python